remix-run/remix/docs/file-conventions/asset-imports.md

 2. Fingerprint the file for long-term caching
 3. Return the public URL to your module to be used while rendering

-It's most common for stylesheets, but can be used for any file type with [a defined loader](https://github.com/remix-run/remix/blob/main/packages/remix-dev/compiler/utils/loaders.ts), which includes many data, image, and video, and audio formats.
+It's most common for stylesheets, but can be used for any file type with [a defined loader][remix-loaders].

 ```tsx
 import type { LinksFunction } from "@remix-run/node"; // or cloudflare/deno